Christchurch mosque shootings: Perpetrator

-Brenton Harrison Tarrant (born 27 October 1990), a white Australian man, was 28 years old at the time of the shootings.
-He grew up in Grafton, New South Wales, where he attended Grafton High School.
-After his arrest, Tarrant told investigators that he frequented right-wing discussion boards on 4chan and 8chan and also found YouTube to be "a significant source of information and inspiration."
+Brenton Harrison Tarrant (born 27 October 1990), a white Australian man from Grafton, New South Wales, who perpetrated the shootings, was 28 years old at the time of the shootings.
+After his arrest, Tarrant told investigators that he frequented right-wing discussion boards on 4chan and 8chan and also found YouTube to be "a significant source of information and inspiration".